1998 – Region Anniversary Dinner & Dance, Ipoh

 Set against the elegant backdrop of one of Ipoh’s grand ballrooms, the evening brought together managers, officers, and staff from branches across the region.
 For one memorable night, the pressures of daily banking operations were set aside, replaced by laughter, music, and the warm glow of fellowship.

-Dressed in their finest attire, colleagues who were accustomed to crisp office wear transformed into distinguished gentlemen and elegant ladies.
+Staff dressed in their finest attire, colleagues who were accustomed to crisp office wear transformed into distinguished gentlemen and elegant ladies.
 The atmosphere sparkled with anticipation as speeches were delivered, milestones acknowledged, and contributions recognized.
 It was an occasion not merely to commemorate another year in the region’s history, but to honour the collective effort that had strengthened Public Bank’s standing in Perak.

 For Branch Manager Ching Neng Bin of Seri Manjung, the evening symbolised more than celebration — it was a reminder that leadership extends beyond targets and balance sheets.
 It is built upon teamwork, mutual respect, and the enduring spirit of unity that binds colleagues together through both prosperous and testing times.